 Gay massage in Bank and Monument

 If you’re looking for gay massage in the area surrounding Bank and Monument stations, you might have to travel a little.
 None of our masseurs currently reside in the area, although a couple are a short trip away.
-Luis, who is based in Russell Square (four stops away, travel from Bank), is the nearest, with William in Baker Street (seven stops, travel from Bank) being a close second.
-If you are happy to travel a little further, you could visit Danny & Jordan in Marble Arch (seven stops from Bank).
-Alternatively, you can opt for an outcall and have your preferred masseur visit you at your home or hotel.
+Jeremy, who is based in Soho (three stops away to on the underground, travel from Bank to Tottenham Court Road), is the nearest, with Theo in Oval (five stops, travel from Bank) being another option.
+If you are happy to travel a little further, you could visit George in Camden Town.
+Alternatively, you can opt for an outcall and have your preferred masseur visit you at your home or hotel (there is a £50 fee to cover masseur’s time and cab fare).
 Please give us a ring on 07492 898079 and we will talk you through the available options.

 Things to do near Bank and Monument

 For a fun and sophisticated evening, take your date to one of the bars and restaurants at 20 Fenchurch Street, better known as ‘Sky Garden’.
 These landscaped public gardens begin from level 35.
 I haven’t tried all of the eateries there, but Darwin Brasserie left a favourable impression.
 Tip: when you call to book, ask if they can give you a table by the window.
 You will have the whole of London under your feet and the most romantic view that you can wish for.